 He was orthodox on the core commitments of the deity of Christ and the Trinity and the death of Christ as a substitute for sinners and the way of salvation by faith alone.
 Lewis did not crusade for reformed soteriology, but Doug Wilson made a pretty strong case that he believed it.
 I took away from Doug’s talk that the best prima facie evidence is that he was a settled churchman in the Anglican communion.
 And the Thirty-Nine Articles, against which he never said a word, are reformed in their soteriology, and he was at home there.
 He was an honest, orthodox Anglican.

 And when he wrote about the faith of the Puritans in his Oxford History of English Literature, it was with glowing admiration that they were rejected by the Roman Church because they were simply too happy.
 And what made them so happy was, like Luther said, they had walked through the gates into paradise when they discovered justification by faith alone.

 So Lewis is very solid on the center of soteriology, I think, even though he didn’t want to jump into anybody’s camp.

-And maybe the last thing would be Lewis was seriously joyful, not glibly clever.
-I just get tired today of so many people trying to be clever, so many are disinterested in doctrine, moving away from truth and doing so with a kind of cavalier cleverness and shrewdness and Lewis had none of that.
+And maybe the last thing would be that Lewis was seriously joyful, not glibly clever.
+I just get tired today of so many people trying to be clever.
+So many are disinterested in doctrine, moving away from truth, and doing so with a kind of cavalier cleverness and shrewdness, and Lewis had none of that.
 He was totally earnest and jovial all at the same time.

 So those are a few of the things that make me feel like he is a remarkably helpful person in spite of his doctrinal wavering in certain areas.
-He is not... he doesn’t seem to me to be subtly dangerous like some people are.
-What you see is what you get and in all these ways he is really helpful.
+He doesn’t seem to me to be subtly dangerous like some people are.
+What you see is what you get, and in all these ways, he is really helpful.